akka/akka-grpc/docs/src/main/paradox/binary-compatibility.md

 ## Downstream libraries

 We depend on a number of downstream libraries that don't formally maintain binary compatibility, such as [ScalaPB](https://scalapb.github.io/) (when generating Scala code) and [grpc-java](https://github.com/grpc/grpc-java/).
-Updates to those libraries might introduce incompatibilities that are outside the scope of Akka gRPC's binary compatibility.
+When updates to those libraries introduce incompatibilities it will be decided on a case-by-case basis, based on the expected impact of the change, whether those should impact Akka gRPC's versioning.